Skip to Main Content

 The Pasta Tradition and Contemporary Technique

-Konnubio's tasting menu format, with separate tracks focused on meat, fish, or vegetables, structures the meal around main protein rather than around a pasta course as the centrepiece.
+Konnubio's tasting menu format, with separate tracks focused on meat, fish, or vegetables, structures the meal around the meal's main direction.
 That choice reflects a broader shift in Italian contemporary cooking, where the rigid primo-secondo sequence has relaxed into tasting formats with more editorial freedom over course order and emphasis.
 At the same time, Michelin's own note singles out a beef fillet in seed crust served with radicchio and buttery mashed potato, a dish that reads as the kitchen's anchor rather than as a showcase for handmade pasta technique.
 The implication is that the pasta tradition here provides structural context rather than the dominant performance.

 The Wine List as a Critical Signal